All Episodes

 The Attorney General shut us down because we're not going to pursue black defendants on voting rights cases.

-We had a stimulus that didn't work.
+We have stimulus that didn't work.

 We've got Biden.

-I put this in the yeah, Biden, this is from um September 24th of 2009.
+Yeah, Biden, this is from September 24th of 2009.

 Vice President Bite Me delivered a rousing review of the government's economic stimulus plan in a conversation with the nation's governors.